tidepool-org/data-science-handbook/instructions/coding-style.md

 ## Python Version

-The minimum python version that we will support is: 3.6
+The minimum python version that we will support is 3.6.